Evaluating & Using Data

 Transmissibility

 Transmissibility is a ratio of the acceleration of one channel to another.
-It is used to view resonances.
+Engineers use it to view resonances.

 Time History – Acceleration, Velocity, Displacement, Frequency

 The time history graph displays a time history of the test profile.
-Typically, it is used to observe changes due to dwelling at resonance.
+Typically, engineers use it to observe changes due to dwelling at resonance.
 This is determined by observing the changes in acceleration over time.

 Using the Data